justinhelmer/lodocs/README.md

 CLI for managing [lodocs.github.io](https://github.com/justinhelmer/lodash.github.io/).

-Commands should be run from the root directory of the app source.
+Commands should be run from the root directory of the main project.
+Not intended to be used independently.